This programme leads to the

 - 17 hours of self-directed learning (your own time spent working to complete your assignments)

-UCOL's New Zealand Certificate in Arts and Design (Level 3) has four full days of classes a week - lecturer supported hours.
+The UCOL Te Pūkenga New Zealand Certificate in Arts and Design (Level 3) has four full days of classes a week - lecturer-supported hours.
 If you choose to do part-time work, we recommend a maximum of 10 hours per week.

 - Evidence of your highest level of academic achievement (and evidence of prior learning, if applicable)

 - Evidence that you meet the entry requirements of the programme

 - Check if you're eligible for additional support or a scholarship.
 If you're 19 years or younger, you may be eligible to enrol in one of our free Youth Transition programmes.